bsubei/codecrafters-redis-zig/README.md

 ## Event-loop based
 An outline of this Redis server's control flow:
 - A master server starts running, and sets up an event-loop.
 It creates a listening socket, and registers with the `accept` event (handled in `acceptCallback`).
-  - From now on, when a client or replica are ready to connect, `acceptCallback` will trigger when the event-loop picks it up.
+  - From now on, when a client or replica are ready to connect, `acceptCallback` will trigger when the event-loop picks up that event.
   - Multiple connections will be handled in series, because this is all happening on a single thread, but that's ok as long as none of these event handlers block or take too long.
   - The events described below will be picked up and run by the event-loop main thread.
-- `accept` event: When `acceptCallback` triggers, we record this new client and register a `read` event (handled in `readCallback`).
+- `accept` event: When `acceptCallback` triggers, we record this new client (modeled as a `Connection`) and register a `recv` event (handled in `recvCallback`).
 We then rearm our own event, so we continue to accept new incoming connections.
 End of callback.
-- `read` event: When `readCallback` triggers, we read the bytes, and process them.
-The processing can go one of many ways:
-  - canceled or errored event: remove the client and return disarming the event.
-  - read: we read some bytes
+- `recv` event: When `recvCallback` triggers:
-    - non-zero number of bytes: parse the bytes, process the command, and register a `write` event to respond (handled in `writeCallback`).
+  - if we read any bytes: parse the bytes, process the command (update state + generate a response), and register a `send` event to respond (handled in `sendCallback`).
 Make sure we register responses to both the client and any connected replicas if required.
-Return disarming the event.
+Return, disarming our `recv` event.
-    - no more bytes, because the connection is closed.
-Return disarming the event.
+  - no bytes read or some other error: set up a `close` event on this `Connection` and return, disarming our `recv` event.
+- `send` event: When `sendCallback` triggers:
+  - if we wrote any bytes: set up a `recv` event again in case the client has more commands.
+Return, disarming our `send` event.
+  - we didn't write any bytes: set up a `close` event on this `Connection` and return, disarming our `send` event.
+- TODO at some point, we should support retrying reads and writes (in case of network hiccups, or messages too big to fit in our buffer).
-- `write` event: When `writeCallback` triggers, we write the given message to the client/replica connection and return disarming the event.
+- `close` event: When `closeCallback` triggers, the socket has already closed, so we just have to deinit the `Connection`.

-### Mini-glossary
-TODO:
-- event
-- rearm and disarm
-- client and replica

 ### Open questions
-- in the `read` event, what if we read bytes but there were actually more on the line?
+- in the `recv` event, what if we read bytes but there were actually more on the line?
 Check if that happens, and handle it.
 - long-lived connections?
 - are the events handled in an arbitrary order?

-### Is `readCallback` doing too much?
+### Is `recvCallback` doing too much?
 It could potentially block the event loop.
 I currently do arguably a lot of work to process each incoming message when I read it.
 Specifically:
   1. I take the read bytes, and I convert them to a "Message" type (to distinguish between simple strings, bulk strings, and arrays)
   2. then I interpret the Message as a Command (e.g. SET, GET) and that includes validation